Visiting the Botanics and Staying Safe

 Food and Drink

-The East Gate Lodge, Terrace Cafe and Gateway Restaurant are now open, with limited menus.
+The Terrace Cafe and Gateway Restaurant are open for takeaway service only.
 For further details on the Gateway Restaurant call 0131 552 2674.

 Card payments only being accepted currently.